codekansas/codekansas.github.io/index.md

 target="_blank">wireworld</a> and <a href="/resume.html" target="_blank">my
 resume</a>.

-I'm really interested in problems at the intersection of machine learning and neuroscience.
-If you have any such problems that you'd like to collaborate on, let me know!

 ## Cool stuff from around the web
  - [Visualizing Deep Belief Networks](https://www.cs.toronto.edu/~hinton/adi/index.htm)
  - [Neural Network Topology](http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/)